 Applicants for financial assistance should note the following: “Pursuant to Section 7 of the Privacy Act of 1974, applicants for student financial aid or benefits are hereby notified that mandatory disclosure of their Social Security number is required by the University of California to verify the identity of each applicant.
 Social Security numbers are used in processing the data given in the financial aid application; in the awarding of funds; in the coordination of information with applications for federal, state, university, and private awards or benefits; and in the collection of funds and tracing of individuals who have borrowed funds from federal, state, university, or private loan programs.”

-Regents Fellowships, offered to students with excellent academic and research qualifications, provide a stipend of $25,000 for nine or ten months, plus tax-free tuition and fees and nonresident supplemental tuition, if applicable.
+Regents Fellowships, offered to students with excellent academic and research qualifications, may provide a maximum stipend of $30,000 plus tax-free tuition and fees and nonresident supplemental tuition, if applicable.
 These awards may be supplemented with a partial graduate student researcher or research fellowship from available departmental resources.
 The amount of the supplement varies by department.

 The seven most outstanding nominees for the San Diego Fellowship are awarded the Cota-Robles Fellowship.
 Fellows receive a $22,000 stipend plus fees for two years.
 Nonresident fellows are eligible for a nonresident supplemental tuition scholarship in their first year.
 Doctoral fellows are guaranteed comparable departmental support for at least two additional years.